Puerto Rican Day Parade honors arts, culture trailblazers

 As New York City marks Pride Month, the parade is paying posthumous tribute to Sylvia Rivera, an LGBTQ rights activist who took part in the Stonewall rebellion 50 years ago this month.

-Others being honored in the parade themed "One People, Many Voices" include singers La India and José Feliciano, golfer Chi Chi Rodriguez and baseball player Edgar Martinez.
+Others being honored in the parade themed "One People, Many Voices" include singers La India and José Feliciano, golfer Chi Chi Rodriguez and Hall of Fame-bound baseball slugger Edgar Martinez.

-The parade is also recognizing those who have been involved in rebuilding the island after Hurricane Maria.
+Doris Martinez, 61, of Manhattan, said she's been going to the parade since she was 15.

-This year, the parade is looking to promote the economic development needed for the island to fully get back on its feet.
-As part of that, it's highlighting Discover Puerto Rico, an organization encouraging business and leisure travel to Puerto Rico.
+"My mommy made it a point to show me my heritage and culture at an early age, and for me, it's a pride and joy especially to show the world who we are," she said.